 It was two weeks before she heard from Atchinson Dobbs again.
 Two weeks that became a duel between her impatience, her worry, her fear, and her overwhelming desire to show John how capable she really was.
 Unwillingly, each morning, she sought out the back pages of the paper, ran a finger down the stock listings until she found Co-operative Oils.
-There she found Co-operative Oils.
 There was never more than a point of difference in the quotations.

-Then, late one afternoon, Dobbs called and said cheerfully, "The mar-ket broke a bit today, Mrs. Perry-I'm going to have to ask you for a little more money."
+Then, late one afternoon, Dobbs called and said cheerfully, "The market broke a bit today, Mrs. Perry-I'm going to have to ask you for a little more money."

-"More money?
+more money?
 But I-I haven't any more money."

-any more money.
-Dobbs sounded hurt when he said, "But I thought you realized, Mrs. Perry-when you buy on margin and the stock goes down, you must be prepared to coverpared to cover-" "How much money do I have to give you?"
-Elizabeth whispered.
-"Ten thousand dollars.
-Oh, it's nothing to worry about, Mrs. Perry; the market is a bit bearish just now, that's all."
+Dobbs sounded hurt when he said, "But I thought you realized, Mrs. Perry-when you buy on margin and the stock goes down, you must be prepared to covernothing to worry about, Mrs. Perry; the market is a bit bearish just now, that's all."
 He launched into a friendly explanation that explained nothing to her bewildered mind.
-Only one to her bewildered mind.
-Only one thing was clear: she must raise another ten thousand or lose what she had already invested.
+Only one thing was clear: she must raise an-other ten thousand or lose what she had already invested.